 Christmas can be one of our favorite times, but it can also come full of stress and anxieties, especially due to the extra expenses that they entail.
 Gifts, cards, decorations, events and donations are some of the things that can impact our budget for the month of December.

-But it doesn't have to be this way, with a little planning we can make this special month a whole celebration and avoid starting the New Year with debt.
+But it doesn't have to be this way, with some planning we can make this special month a whole celebration and avoid starting the New Year with debt.

-If you already have debts, you have to make a careful analysis of your situation and try not to make it worse with the Christmas celebrations.
-It is a good idea to consult with a Licensed Insolvency Trustee to make an assessment of your situation with respect to debts.
+If you already have debts, you have to carefully analyze of your situation and try not to make it worse with the Christmas celebrations.
+It is a good idea to consult with a Licensed Insolvency Trustee to assess of your situation with respect to debts.

 Here are some ideas to consider of what we can do to prepare ourselves financially for the Christmas season.